kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ## Sorting

-Elasticsearch offers the possibility to [sort the results](https://www.elastic.co/guide/en/elasticsearch/reference/current/sort-search-results.html) by one or more fields.
+Elasticsearch offers the possibility to **[sort the results](https://www.elastic.co/guide/en/elasticsearch/reference/current/sort-search-results.html) by one or more fields**.

 **Example:** _Sort by multiple fields_
 ```bash